cocos/cocos-engine/EngineErrorMap.md

 ### 1513

-cc.Scheduler: scheduler stopped using `__instanceId` as id since v2.0, you should do scheduler.enableForTarget(target) before all scheduler API usage on target
+cc.Scheduler: scheduler stopped using `__instanceId` as id since v2.0, you should do Scheduler.enableForTarget(target) before all scheduler API usage on target

 ### 1600